-What can you do if Microsoft Edge or Internet Explorer will not open websites or PDFs and you see error INET E RESOURCE NOT FOUND?
-Luckily, we’ve come across a few fixes that should set things straight.
+What can you do if Microsoft Edge browser will not open websites or PDFs and you see error INET E RESOURCE NOT FOUND?
+Luckily, we’ve encountered a few fixes that should set things straight.

 We’ve recently come across a new problem that some users are facing, and it tends to pop up whenever attempts are made to read a PDF document or at times visit a website.
 Now, we’re not sure why this PDF error is popping up, but what we are certain of, is our ability to help you fix it.
 The cause of the error could have something to do with a form of system corruption, so let’s get down to solving the issue.